KPrince-coder/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19.Replace all characters 'A' and 'c' from input to 'Z' and 'e' respectively.
 20.Removes all letters 'c' and 'C' from input.
 21.Reverse its input.
+22.Displays all users and their home directories, sorted by users.